Elvis Presley: Crazed crowds and film debut

 The audience response at Presley's live shows became increasingly fevered.
-Moore recalled, "He'd start out, 'You ain't nothin' but a Hound Dog,' and they'd just go to pieces.
+Guitarist Moore recalled how a set would conclude.
+"He'd start out, 'You ain't nothin' but a Hound Dog,' and they'd just go to pieces.
 They'd always react the same way.
 There'd be a riot every time."
 At the two concerts he performed in September at the Mississippi–Alabama Fair and Dairy Show, fifty National Guardsmen were added to the police detail to prevent a ruckus.
 Elvis, Presley's second RCA Victor album, was released in October and quickly rose to number one.
-The album includes "Old Shep", which he sang at the talent show in 1945, and which now marked the first time he played piano on an RCA Victor session.
+The album includes "Old Shep", which he sang live over WELO Radio as part of a talent show the Fair held in October 1945.
+It also marked the first time Elvis played piano on an RCA Victor session.
 According to Guralnick, "the halting chords and the somewhat stumbling rhythm" showed "the unmistakable emotion and the equally unmistakable valuing of emotion over technique."
 Assessing the musical and cultural impact of Presley's recordings from "That's All Right" through Elvis, rock critic Dave Marsh wrote that "these records, more than any others, contain the seeds of what rock & roll was, has been and most likely what it may foreseeably become."